spring-projects/spring-data-rest/doc/changing_json.md

 If your project needs to have output in a different format, however, it's possible to completely replace the default outgoing JSON representation with your own.
 If you register your own `ConversionService` in the ApplicationContext and register your own `Converter<Person, Resource>`, then you can return a `Resource` implementation of your choosing.

-For example, to rename the "links" property to "_links", create your own `Resource` subclass that renames the property using Jackson's `@JsonProperty` annotation:

-		public class MyResource extends Resource